Ranau District: Institute of higher education

+Sports and Recreation

 Ranau Sports Complex (KSR)

 Ranau Sports Complex is located at an altitude of 780 m above the sea level and surrounded by hills.
 The chilly climate engulfing the sports complex makes the place very suitable as a training ground for all sports.

 Ranau Recreation & Golf Club (RRGC)

 RRGC located at Kilometre 1, Jalan Ranau - Tambunan, Ranau, Sabah.
 9 hole golf course with panoramic view of the imposing Mount Kinabalu.
 With state of the rolling fairways and green are difficult to read, it could test the strategy of golfers.
-Some players say, it is a 9-hole golf course is the best in the state.
 The club was joined by some of the best clubs around.
 With a total length of 5.737 metres for men and 5.053 metres for lady.
 Course rating : Par 72.
 Slope Rating : 128 (Men) / 118 (Lady).

 Culture

 Ranau commands a special place in the minds of all Kadazan-Dusun because of the significance of Nunuk Ragang as the original home of their ancestors, before the dispersal and migration throughout Borneo.
 Nunuk Ragang is in Tampios, at the confluence of the Liwagu Kowananan and Liwagu Kogibangan, draining into the Labuk River.
 A landmark building in the form of a banyan tree has been built at the supposed site of the longhouse housing the first Kadazan-Dusun settlers of Nunuk Ragang.
-Some Bobolians (or Bobohizan in the ethnic Tangara Kadazan-Dusun dialect), keepers of the cultural and racial memories, opined that the ancestors came from "pogun Sina" or China Homeland.
+Some Bobolians, keepers of the cultural and racial memories, opined that the ancestors came from "pogun Sina" or China Homeland.
 This is somewhat supported by the fact that certain words in Kadazan-Dusun share similarities with that of ethnic Taiwanese tribes.

-A number of festive celebrations observed by Ranau people can be seen celebrated throughout the year, be it religious or cultural celebrations and among them, the major ones are Tadau Kaamatan (Harvest Festival), Eid ul-Fitr, Christmas, and Chinese New Year.
+A number of festive celebrations observed by Ranau people can be seen celebrated throughout the year, be it religious or cultural celebrations and among them, the major ones are Tadau Kaamatan (Harvest Festival), Eid ul-Fitr, Christmas, Good Friday, and Chinese New Year.

-Tadau Kaamatan is an annual event celebrated by the Dusun people in Ranau district in the month of May although the exact date is subject to change each year but as with any district level Kaamatan celebration, the date precedes the Sabah state level Kaamatan celebration which falls on 30 and 31 May every year.
-However, at the village level, the Kaamatan may be celebrated as late as June or July depending on their own preferences.